tlienart/Xranklin.jl/docs/syntax/basics.md

   Here it's separate as there's a line skip.
 }

-there can be any formatting in the blockquote:
+There can be any formatting in the blockquote:

 \showmd{
   > ABC